 Bromocriptine and Cyclocet (D-2 dopamine agonist): This drug causes the liver to release less glucose.
 Possible side effects include fatigue, weakness, and constipation.

-Farxiga, Invokana, and Jardiance (sodium-glucose transporter 2 inhibitors): These drugs boost the amount of sugar the kidneys can remove from your blood.
+Farxiga, Invokana, and Jardiance (sodium-glucose transporter 2 inhibitors): These drugs decrease the reabsorption of glucose from the urine, decreasing the amount of sugar that returns to the blood.
 Possible side effects include yeast and urinary tract infections.

 Glucophage, Glumetza, Fortamet, and Riomet (metformin): These meds slow the breakdown of carbohydrates into sugar and reduce how much glucose your liver produces.
 Metformin is usually prescribed to people with type 2 diabetes, but it’s sometimes used along with insulin in type 1.
 Possible side effects include nausea and diarrhea.

 Glyset and Orecose (alpha-glucosidase inhibitors): This type of medication slows the digestion and breakdown of starches into glucose and cuts how much glucose is absorbed by the small intestine.
 Possible side effects include gas, diarrhea, and stomachache.